 And a well-composed, well-shot video can actually give an unsuspecting customer the nudge to click on the link and check for pricing.

 If you post videos on different social media platforms, you get the most reliable hits on your landing page.
 People have already seen the property and heard your estimate, and they are still interested.
 This means they are there to buy.

-Real Estate industry has always been a personality driven industry.
-What matters in making a sale is not so much the property but the connect you share with your client.
+The Real Estate industry has always been a personality-driven industry.
+What matters in making a sale is not so much the property but the connection you share with your client.
 You have to make everything presentable.

 With the best technology at your disposal in today's world, you can truly make the best videos.
 Using tools, you can create customized tours for your clients.
 This can be done using virtual reality technology.
 You can even give your clients a 360 view of the property.

 Pro Tip: Drone shots are all the buzz these days, a property can look extremely gorgeous when seen through the eyes of the clouds.
 Especially if it has a water body or a pool attached, a drone shot is a must.
 You can actually even record the vibe of a property using time lapse.

 You can also give your clients a truly unique perspective, with video testimonials.
 This is specifically for you as a brand.
 You can include snippets of your previous customers and clients at the end of every listing video.
 This establishes trust and gives the potential buyer an inside view of your brand.